ay0408/GWAS-statistics-SmoothSensitivity/README.md

-# Differentially Private GWAS statistics using Smooth Sensitivity
+# Differentially Private GWAS Statistics based on Smooth Sensitivity

-This contains Python codes used in our experiments on differentially private (DP) GWAS statistics using their ${\it smooth\ sensitivities}$.
+This contains Python codes used in our experiments on differentially private (DP) GWAS statistics based on their ${\it smooth\ sensitivities}$.

 This study focuses on key statistics in GWAS: $\chi^2$-statistics based on a contingency table and TDT statistics for family-based association studies.